dxw/dxw-security-wp-plugin/readme.txt

 1. Installation options:

-    * via Admin Dashboard: Go to 'Plugins > Add New', search for "dxw Security", click "install"
+    * via Admin Dashboard: Go to 'Plugins > Add New', search for "Mongoose", click "install"
     * _OR_ via direct zip upload: Upload the zip package via 'Plugins > Add New > Upload' in your WP Admin
     * _OR_ via FTP upload: Upload the `dxw-security' folder to the /wp-content/plugins/ directory